 Click on “File” and select “New” to create a new project select your controller and click “OK”.
 Please refer to the “Starting a New LED Edit Project“

 Choose “Import (.dxf)” from the “Project Config” menu in the top bar.
 This choice will display.
 Select “Not accurate attachment” from the drop-down menu and click “OK” The Open File box will open; navigate to and pick the file you just made, then click “OK“.

-If you get message like this . which states that failed lights are greater than zero.
+If you get a message like this. which states that failed lights are greater than zero.

 Make a note of those places, then double-click the dxf file in AutoCAD to reopen it.
-Select the present connections surrounding that area by clicking them and erasing them by right clicking and selecting “Erase” then rebuild the connections by picking the line tool from the tool bar and clicking in the centres of the circles.
+Select the present connections surrounding that area by clicking them and erasing them by right-clicking and selecting “Erase” then rebuild the connections by picking the line tool from the toolbar and clicking in the centers of the circles.
 To quit the line tool, press enter.
 Do this for each unsuccessful connection point, then press “Ctrl + S” to save the file

 Import the dxf file successfully without errors and start programming the layout.

 LEDEdit, LEDEdit-K, LEDEdit Effects, LEDEdit animation, Pixel LED Programming, NeonPlay, LEDEasy, Glediator, Jinx!, LEDBuild, Madrix, T1000s, WS2811.